a8977338/dfpadsenseoptimiser/_includes/scenario/scenario-4-setup.md

 {% include scenario/setup/stop-your-experiment.md %}

+### 8. Clean up your AdSense Code

+For the Usage chapter it is important that you cleaned up your AdSense codes beforehand to separate code from style information.

+{% include scenario/recommendations/stylable-code-example.md %}

 <div class="alert-message block-message info">
   <p style="text-align:center"><strong>The setup for your blueprint experiment is now completed.
 You can carry on with the Usage tab.</strong></p>
 </div>